-Learning how to build a pond can have a transformative effect on your garden.
-It is capable of evoking serenity, movement and a relaxing soundtrack to your plot as well as creating a thriving environment for a limitless array of wildlife.
+If you want to make one change in your garden, then learning how to build a pond is a must.
+Not only will it benefit wildlife, but it can also evoke serenity, movement, and a relaxing soundtrack to your plot and create a thriving environment for a limitless array of wildlife.

 How to build a pond

-When researching how to build a pond and investigating water feature ideas and garden pond ideas, it is important to figure out what you want from your pond.
-Do you want something that is a haven for wildlife or perhaps something that is just a reflective space?
-This will influence the style and size of your pond.
+When researching how to build a pond and investigating a garden pond, it is crucial to figure out what you want from your pond.
+Do you want something that is a haven for wildlife or perhaps just a reflective space?
+This will influence your backyard landscaping ideas as it will define the style and size of your pond.

-There are lots of different ways to build a pond, however the three most popular methods are using a pond liner; using a preformed base or creating a container pond.
+There are many different ways to build a pond, however, the three most popular methods are using a pond liner; using a preformed base, or creating a container pond.

 - Lined pond - the traditional method of pond construction, a lined pond starts life as a large hole, dug into the ground.
 Ensure there are no stones in the hole as these could pierce the liner, then coat the hole with sand.
-Next build a trench around the outside of the pond to accommodate the edges of the lining.
-Then lay your pond liner in the hole and tuck the edges into the trench, use large rocks to weight it down.
+Next, build a trench around the outside of the pond to accommodate the edges of the lining.
+Then lay your pond liner in the hole and tuck the edges into the trench, using large rocks to weigh it down.
 The Wildlife Trust recommends using a pond liner that is made of butyl rubber.
-From here the liner is then smoothed flat and the pond is filled with rain water.
+From here the liner is then smoothed flat and the pond is filled with rainwater.
 Backfill the trench with soil to secure the liner.

 - Container pond - the easiest to create, any watertight container can be transformed into a pond.
 Simply fill with rainwater and add your plants, immersed in pond baskets.
 You can then create slopes in your pond by sinking rocks and old bricks.

-After you've built your pond, the next step is incorporating it into your garden ideas.
+After you've built your pond, the next step is incorporating it into your garden ideas and adding pond plants.
 Container ponds are the easiest to integrate as their appearance is predominantly provided by the container.
 This means that so long as the container you choose fits into your garden style, then your pond should fit perfectly into your scheme.

 How to build a container pond

-Finding out how to build a pond in a container is one of the quickest and easiest ways to build a pond in your garden.
+Finding out how to build a pond in a container is one of the quickest and easiest ways to build a pond in your backyard.
 In fact, you can turn almost any watertight container into a miniature wildlife pond.
-From troughs and buckets to barrels and urns, there is no size of shape that can’t be transformed into a haven.
+From troughs and buckets to barrels and urns, there is no size or shape that can’t be transformed into a haven.